kodermike/airplanemode.koplugin/README.md

 ## Installation

 1. Connect your device to USB
-1. Copy the `airplanemode.koplugin` directory to `.adds/koreader/plugins/` or unpack a release file in your plugins directory
+1. Copy the `airplanemode.koplugin` directory to `plugins/` or unpack a release file in your plugins directory.
+On Kobo, this would be in `.adds/koreader/plugins`, on kindle's it is usually in `/mnt/us/koreader/plugins` (if you use a different architecture, let me know and I'll add it :)
 1. Disconnect USB

 ## Known bugs

-The only known bug is I've had a report from Kindle users that the module deactivating isn't working.
-I can duplicate this behavior in the koreader emulator and will tackle it next, but wanted to get this release out first since it is a significant change in functionality as far as plugin management.
+None reported (yet).

 ## Usage